Diastole

 Weary, uncertain, and spent.

-The stethoscope’s coil and the dog-eared guide,
+The stethoscope coiled and the dog-eared guide,

 The ink of a pen, the tools of his trade.

-In this silvered silence, the emptiness heals,
+In this silvered silence, the fabric is healed,

 To leave the soft hush of the hallway behind.